 9. Have fun at the Hydromania water park

-If you are traveling to Rome in summer with children, one of the best plans you can make is to spend a day at Hydromania, the only water park in the capital.
-The park, which usually opens around June 15, has slides, a semi-Olympic pool, a wave machine, a beach area, whirlpool...and much more.
+If you are traveling in summer to Rome with children, one of the best plans you can make is to spend a day at Hydromania, the only water park in the capital.
+The park, which usually opens around June 15, features slides, a semi-Olympic pool, a wave machine, a beach area, whirlpool...and much more.
 Ducks in water!

 Located on the outskirts of Rome, the Hydromania park is easily accessible by public or private transport and is visited by more than 220,000 people every summer season.
-It also organizes daily events for all ages, such as water aerobics classes, dancing, water slide races and water games, among other activities.
+In addition, every day it organizes events for all ages, such as water aerobics classes, dancing, water slide races, water games and other activities.
 Kids will love it!

 10. Relax in Rome's swimming pools

-From June through September, Rome's swimming pools open their doors for Italians and tourists alike to spend a summer day sunbathing, relaxing or enjoying a delicious cocktail by the pool.
+From June through September Rome's pools open their doors for Italians and tourists alike to spend a summer day sunbathing, relaxing or enjoying a delicious cocktail by the facility.
 Taking a dip in cold water in summer is a fantastic idea, don't you think?

-Feel like an elite athlete in a swimming pool of the Olympic Games
+Feel like a top athlete in an Olympic Games pool

 What is the summer temperature in Rome?